christianpaterson/Command-Line-Practice/README.md

-README.md edited from VSCode, changes pushed from the command line.
+<h2>In Command-Line-practice-2...</h2>

-In Command-Line-practice-2, I will connect an already existing local project to a remote server, namely GitHub!
+I will connect an already existing local project to a remote server, namely GitHub!

 The steps for the following are:
 <ol>